cfabian/login_form/README.md

 #Login Form

 A login form that uses PHP and MySQL.
 Usernames and passwords are queried from a MySQL database.
-Sessions are use to stop users from advancing before a correct username/password is entered.
+Sessions are use to stop users from advancing before a correct username/password is entered. <br/>
+This form works well with the <a href="https://github.com/cfabian/signup_form">Signup Form</a>.

 #Usage